felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ## Prerequisites

-To establish a connection between Just Eat and HubRise via Just Eat Flyt Bridge, your restaurant must be a Just Eat partner with a store in Ireland or in the United Kingdom.
+To establish a connection between Just Eat and HubRise via Just Eat Flyt Bridge, your restaurant must be a Just Eat partner with a store in  Ireland, in the United Kingdom, in Spain or Italy as well as Canada and Australia.
+Other markets might connect if the Just Eat integration team gives the go ahead.
+It happens on a case per case basis depending on their internal capacity.
+Independent stores might be connected but chains and franchises are given priority.